limi/limi.github.io/_posts/2008-01-29-things-plone.md

 ---

-<span>Let me preface</span> this with the obvious disclaimers for the readers that aren’t intimately familiar with the Plone community and culture:
+Let me preface this with the obvious disclaimers for the readers that aren’t intimately familiar with the Plone community and culture:

 *   This is my personal list, and doesn’t necessarily reflect what the Plone Community wants to do.
 *   Even though I work at Google, there’s nothing here that constitutes knowledge of any secrets about future products.
 Any mention of Google here is as an outsider looking in, as I don’t work in the below mentioned focus areas — and have no insights into what they are up to next.